kyleskin/learn_command_line_exercises/chapter_2/Readme.md

-#Chapter 2:PWD - Print Working Directory
+#Chapter 2: PWD - Print Working Directory
 In order to know what directory you're currently in, use the `pwd` command.

 ##Do More